leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 can be reused just fine, and should be offered through a service.
 Markers are a special case, I'm not sure whether they are needed outside of the manipulator.

+### Internationalization of LangStrings

+Elements consisting of a string and a language could be allowed to contain multiple such tuples, such that e.g. translations of the title can be stored in LOM.

+This would need expansive changes to the database structure, and a new input element for multilangual text input.